carlsfert/web-scraper/websites/producthunt-scraper/README.md

 ## Fair Use Disclaimer

-Note that this code is provided free of charge as is, and Scrapfly does not provide free web scraping support or consultation.
+Note that this code is provided free of charge as is, and Roundproxies does not provide free web scraping support or consultation.
 For any bugs, see the issue tracker.

 ## Setup and Use